Filanbanco

-Filanbanco was the largest bank in Ecuador.
-Founded in the city of Guayaquil, it went bankrupt in 2001 following the banking crisis of 1998.
+Filanbanco was the largest bank in Ecuador until it went bankrupt in 2001 following the banking crisis of 1998.
+The bank was originally founded in the city of Guayaquil in 1908.

+History

 Beginnings

 The bank was originally called La Filantrópica (The Philanthropist).
 Under the leadership of Pedro Isaías Barquet, La Filantrópica promoted the development of small industry, commerce, and agriculture, and became established as a strong and solvent financial institution.
 At the time of Isaías Barquet's death in 1960, the family decided to save the bank and inject it with capital.

 It was acquired in 1960 by the Isaías Group (Grupo Isaías), who decided to change its name to Filanbanco.
 They injected capital into the bank, aiming to provide Guayaquil with a bank that would further the expansion of the commercial and agricultural sector of the Littoral Region, whose trade in products like bananas and cacao was booming.

 The bank belonged to the Isaías family for three generations.